Sydney Benter - Anchor / Reporter

 Brad Underwood - Reporter

 Brad Underwood is a proud Indianapolis native, but is thrilled to be a part of the Local 12 New team upon his return to Cincinnati in October 2013.

 Prior to joining WKRC-TV, he worked in Kansas City, and in Cincinnati for four years where he became a true Reds and Bengals fan.

 Brad enjoys going to Reds and Bengals games, cooking, live music and spending time with friends and family.

 Joe Webb - Reporter

-Joe Webb is an award-winning reporter who's been covering Cincinnati for the last 16 years.
-He's been with Local 12 since the summer of 2002.
+Joe is an Emmy-winning reporter who has covered news in Cincinnati for the last 28 years.
+He has been with Local 12 since the summer of 2002.
 He started his broadcast career in Tulsa, OK where he was hired following a college internship.
-Joe got into television because he loves to meet new people and tell their stories.
-That could explain why some people refer to him as "The Storyteller".
+Joe got into television because he loves to meet new people and... tell their stories.

-He is an avid runner, a mediocre golfer, and a diehard fan of the Oklahoma State Cowboys.
-Joe lives in Northern Kentucky with his wife Karla and their two children, Sam and Grace.
+He is an avid gardener, slow runner, mediocre guitarist and a diehard fan of the Oklahoma State Cowboys.
+Joe lives in Northern Kentucky with his wife Karla.
+They have two children, Sam and Grace.